 It is possible to be a member of the single market, without being a member of the European Union.
 Norway for instance, is not a member of the EU, but it does have full access to the single market.
 It achieves full access by contributing to the EU budget, but it has to accept free movement of people and has no say over the creation of the rules.
 However, it is exempt from EU rules on agriculture, fisheries, justice and home affairs.

 The ‘transition deal’ also referred to as ‘implementation period’ is a period of time between when Britain leaves the EU in March 2019 at the end of the 2 year Article 50 process, and when the new trade agreement with the EU is implemented.
-The transition period is seen as a necessary measure which will avoid a ‘cliff edge’ scenario and give the negotiating team more time to finalise a deal, should they require it.
+The transition period is seen as a necessary measure which will avoid a ‘cliff edge’ scenario and give the negotiating team time to negotiate a trade deal should they require it.
 It will also act as an implementation phase to allow the UK and the remaining EU27 time to put the required changes in place, and give businesses more time to adapt their processes/models to the new arrangement.

 ‘Passporting’ rights allow UK businesses to provide a range of financial services throughout the EU and the wider European Economic Area (EEA), while being based in the UK and regulated by UK authorities.
 A business can do this in two ways, either by setting up branches in EEA countries under an ‘establishment’ passport, or by operating remotely and offering their services under a ‘services’ passport.
 Having access to ‘passporting’ rights is quite a cost effective way of operating as businesses no longer have to set up headquarters in every country across the EU, they don’t even need to have an office in the country.